mcastling/mcastling.github.io/NUItutorials/NUIoverview.md

 ## Planned branch merge

-SRUK devel/master branch will be merged with the Tizen branch.
-At that point the intention is to cease seperate development of both the SRUK DALi and the NUI Tizen.
+The SRUK devel/master branch will be merged with the Tizen branch.
+At that point the intention is to cease seperate development of these branches.